 And every time I have an interaction with another business owner who is in my industry, magic happens.

 What are your experiences with collaborating with, not competing against, others in your industry?
+How do you feel about the term “competition is irrelevant”.
 I’d love to hear your thoughts!